Wappworks/kompass.java/README.md

 KOMPASS
 ==================
 Kompass is a path finding framework library.
-It ships with the A-star algorithm by default.
+It includes an implementation of the A-star algorithm.

 FEATURES